 Often understood as a development process, DevOps is all about creating a secure environment.
-To put across simply, DevOps is a corporate initiative to improve cooperation and communication between the development and operations teams in a software development process.
-Combining operations and development automates and improve software development and shortens its lifecycle while offering high-quality software.
+To put it across simply, DevOps is a corporate initiative to improve cooperation and communication between the development and operations teams in a software development process.
+Combining operations and development automates and improves software development and shortens its lifecycle while offering high-quality software.

-The DevOps lifecycle consists of eight phases and each of these phases represent the capabilities, procedures, and tools that the development and operations teams need.
+The DevOps lifecycle consists of eight phases and each of these phases represents the capabilities, procedures, and tools that the development and operations teams need.
 Teams communicate and collaborate to keep alignment, velocity, and quality through each phase.
 Following are the details about each of these phases:

 In this phase, teams understand and identify the business requirements and collate end-user feedback.
 They build a project roadmap to increase the business value and offer the desired product during this stage.

 Code development occurs during this phase.
 The development teams use some plugins and tools, such as Git, to restructure the development process, which helps them avoid security flaws and faulty coding practices.